ohpauleez/daisneon/README.md

 ### Getting Started

-You can compile the Rust and ClojureScript with `npm install`.
+You can compile the Rust, C++, and ClojureScript with `npm install`.

 From there you can enter Node.js REPL with `node`: